denten-courses/technologies-of-dissent/2017-fall/README.md

 necessities for the universal machine.
 - Kittler, Friedrich A. “[There Is No Software][43].”
 CTHEORY (October 18, 1995).
-- "[Chapter 1: The Nature of the Beast" by Brenda Laurel in [*Computers as Theater*][44] (1991).
+- "Chapter 1: The Nature of the Beast" by Brenda Laurel in [*Computers as Theater*][44] (1991).

 Lab: Encoding.
 Read "[ASCII and A Cast of Characters][41]" in *Code: The Hidden